Henry H. Arnold: Marriage and return to aviation

-Arnold collected the men who would make up his first command, the 7th Aero Squadron, in New York City on February 5, 1917, and was ordered to find a suitable location for an airfield in the Panama Canal Zone.
+Arnold collected the men who would make up his first command, the 7th Aero Squadron, in New York City on 5 February 1917, and was ordered to find a suitable location for an airfield in the Panama Canal Zone.
 When the military in Panama could not agree on a site, Arnold was ordered back to Washington, D.C., to resolve the dispute and was en route by ship when the United States declared war on Germany.
 Arnold requested to be sent to France, but his presence in Washington worked against him, since the Aviation Section needed qualified officers for headquarters duty.

-Beginning May 1, 1917, he received a series of assignments, as officer in charge of the Information Division, with a promotion to major on June 27, as assistant executive officer of the Aeronautical Division, and then as executive officer after it became the Air Division on October 1.
-On August 5, 1917, he was promoted again, becoming the youngest full colonel in the Army.
+Beginning 1 May 1917, he received a series of assignments, as officer in charge of the Information Division, with a promotion to major on 27 June, as assistant executive officer of the Aeronautical Division, and then as executive officer after it became the Air Division on 1 October.
+On 5 August 1917, he was promoted again, becoming the youngest full colonel in the Army.

 Arnold gained experience in aircraft production and procurement, the construction of air schools and airfields, and the recruitment and training of large numbers of personnel; and learned political in-fighting in the Washington environment, all of which would help him as head of the military's air services.
 When the Division of Military Aeronautics superseded the Air Division in April 1918, Arnold continued as executive assistant to its director, Major General William Kenly, and advanced to assistant director when the DMA was removed from the Signal Corps in May 1918.

-Arnold's third child, William Bruce Arnold, was born July 17, 1918.
+Arnold's third child, William Bruce Arnold, was born 17 July 1918.
 Shortly after, Arnold arranged to go to France to brief General John Pershing, commanding the American Expeditionary Force, on the Kettering Bug, a weapons development.
 Aboard a ship to France in late October he developed Spanish influenza and was hospitalized on his arrival in England.
-He did reach the front on November 11, 1918, but the Armistice ended the war on the same day.
+He did reach the front on 11 November 1918, but the Armistice ended the war on the same day.